CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 ### **Step 1: Install custom libraries (Ctrl + Enter or Press Run cell icon next to the cell)**

 >**NOTE:** Please follow these steps to continue with the task.
-Run each cell in the notebook one by one and proceed with the rest of the exercise.
+Run each cell in the notebook one by one and proceed with the rest of the task.

 For machine learning model development or ad-hoc data analysis, you might need to quickly install a custom library for your Apache Spark session.
 You have two options to install libraries.